C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 **Figure 1:** Brian Kernighan's "Hello, World!" program written in C and printed on dot-matrix computer paper, as featured in *The C Programming Language* (1978).
 At the time of its publication, this was simply an introductory example; it has since become the universal convention for first programs in computing education. *Credit: Brian Kernighan, [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Hello_World_Brian_Kernighan_1978.jpg)*

 If you have ever opened a programming tutorial, textbook, or online course, you have likely encountered "Hello, World!"—a simple program that displays these two words on the screen.
 This modest example has become a standard convention: when introducing any programming language, authors almost invariably begin with a "Hello, World!" program.
-As we will see later in this lesson, this convention is so deeply embedded in programming culture that [repositories](https://rosettacode.org/wiki/Hello_world/Text) now collect implementations of the same example in hundreds of different programming languages.
+The [Rosetta Code repository](https://rosettacode.org/wiki/Hello_world/Text) documents the historical persistence and cultural significance of this convention by collecting implementations of "Hello, World!" in over 300 programming languages, organized chronologically from early mainframe languages through contemporary ones.

 But where did this tradition originate?
 The example traces back to Brian Kernighan, who first documented it in a 1972 Bell Labs memorandum titled *A Tutorial Introduction to the Language B*.
 It gained widespread adoption through *The C Programming Language* (1978), co-authored by Kernighan and Dennis Ritchie, one of the most influential programming textbooks ever published ([Wikipedia: "Hello, World!" program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)).
 The persistence of this convention across five decades and hundreds of programming languages illustrates that programming, like any human practice, develops shared traditions.
 The appearance of "Hello, World!" in contemporary Python tutorials represents direct historical lineage from Kernighan's 1972 memorandum and a form of cultural transmission preserved in code.